-law or parameter values, the effective pressure tends to peak near the grounding line, which implies a steep drop to zero at the grounding line.
-This steep negative gradient in N plays an important role in our transient experiments, so we return to Experiments S1 and S2 to examine this feature further.
+While our focus is not the intercomparison of models with different sliding laws (e.g., Brondex et al., 2017), we note that sliding law choice does not change the general trends in model sensitivity to A , a , or M .
+Regardless of the sliding law or parameter values, the effective pressure tends to peak near the grounding line, which implies a steep drop to zero at the grounding line.
+This steep negative gradient in N plays an important role in our transient experiments, so we return to experiments S1 and S2 to examine this feature further.

-For each of the three experiments (S1.B, S1.C and S2), Fig. 5 shows the nondimensional values of each term in Eqs.
-(12, 14, 16) to further illustrate how the ice and the hydrology influence one another.
+For each of the three experiments (S1.B, S1.C, and S2), Fig. 5 shows the nondimensional values of each term in Eqs.
+(12, 14, and 16) to further illustrate how the ice and the hydrology influence one another.
 In the first column, we see the small but important effect of ice flow advecting the subglacial channel.
 We anticipated this term to be small, as $\beta \ll 1$.
 However, across the three experiments, as N approaches zero at the grounding line, creep closure (SN^3 in Eq.
-12) also approaches zero, as illustrated by the red dashed curves in Fig. 5.
-In the absence of advection, this would need to be accommodated by a reduction in the melt term $|Q|^3 / S^{8/3}$.
+12) also approaches zero, as illustrated by the dashed red curves in Fig. 5.
+In the absence of advection, this would need to be accommodated for by a reduction in the melt term $\frac{|Q|^3}{S^{8/3}}$.
 Given that $Q > 0$, this would require S to grow to infinity.
-We see from the steady-state profile in Fig. 2c that

-S grows large, but does not grow to infinity, and that is due to the advection term growing near the boundary, contributing to channel closure (because $\frac{\partial S}{\partial x} > 0$), and therefore helping to balance the non-zero melt (insets, Fig. 5).
+We see from the steady-state profile in Fig. 2c that S grows large but does not grow to infinity, and this is due to the advection term growing near the boundary, contributing to channel closure (because $\frac{\partial S}{\partial x} > 0$) and therefore helping to balance the non-zero melt (insets, Fig. 5).